NHS Test and Trace Support Payment scheme

 - are quarantining because you have returned from abroad, unless you have tested positive for coronavirus (COVID-19) and have been asked to self-isolate

-- don't have a low income or you're getting any of the qualifying benefits or tax credits as you're unlikely to get a payment if your usual monthly working income is more than £1,300
+- don't have a low income or get any of the qualifying benefits or tax credits as you're unlikely to get a payment if your usual monthly working income is more than £1,300

 - were not working immediately before being asked to self-isolate or needing to stop work to look after a child or qualifying young person as you must currently be employed or self-employed and only unable to work as a result of self-isolating or looking after a child or qualifying young person who is

 - do not provide supporting evidence as described below